-Full Synod: Fourth Day Thursday 9 February 2023 THE CHAIR Mr Geoffrey Tattersall (Manchester) took the Chair at 9.15 am
+Full Synod: Fourth Day

+Thursday 9 February 2023

-The Chair: It has been noted that there is no chocolate today.
-In fact, if you can keep a secret, I will tell you what my wife bought me for Christmas.
+THE CHAIR Mr Geoffrey Tattersall (Manchester) took the Chair at 9.15 am a secret, I will tell you what my wife bought me for Christmas.
 I think the Archbishop is putting it on Twitter.
 She bought me three tickets to go and see Mamma Mia.
-All I can say with the song ringing in my head is Mamma Mia, here we go again.
+All I can say, with the song ringing in my head, is "Mamma Mia, here we go again".
 I gather that Robert wants to make a speech no doubt about our arrangements.